osamaishtiaq/osamaishtiaq.github.io/README.md

 * Built with development best practices such as dependency injection and N-tier architecture

-**Datawarehousing and ETL Tool for Encompass DataConnect**
+**Data Warehousing and ETL Tool for Encompass DataConnect**
-* Built Datawarehousing and ETL Tool for EllieMae DataConnect
+* Built Data Warehousing and ETL Tool for EllieMae DataConnect
 * Built an algorithm that reads ElliMae Dataconnect mappings domain model path and auto creates relationships of each field and table
 * User can select different fields from encompass and create custom tables to analyze data and perform important business decisions
 * Data updated when loans are updated in connected source encompass database